MrGiovanni/UNetPlusPlus/README.md

 *   Zongwei Zhou, homepage: [zongweiz.com](https://www.zongweiz.com)
 *   Md Mahfuzur Rahman Siddiquee, github: [mahfuzmohammad](https://github.com/mahfuzmohammad)

-# Acknowledgment
+# Acknowledgments

 This repository has been built upon [qubvel/segmentation_models](https://github.com/qubvel/segmentation_models).
 We appreciate the effort of Pavel Yakubovskiy for providing well-organized segmentation models to the community.
+This research has been supported partially by NIH under Award Number R01HL128785, by ASU and Mayo Clinic through a Seed Grant and an Innovation Grant.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.

 # License
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)